-The ART’s indie-rock musical, Futurity (runs through next weekend), is indicative of one trend at the Loeb/Oberon that I’m happy about.
-And that’s putting the ART Institute (the ART’s graduate school for theater) students on mainstage, rather than keeping them tucked away doing unpublicized shows in the Loeb blackbox, when HRDC isn’t using it.
+The ART’s indie-rock musical, (runs through next weekend), is indicative of one trend at the Loeb/Oberon that I’m happy about.
+And that’s putting the (the ART’s graduate school for theater) students on mainstage, rather than keeping them tucked away doing unpublicized shows in the Loeb blackbox, when HRDC isn’t using it.
 It’s an incredible pool of talent (and important, with the ART’s old company basically dismantled) that, unfortunately, tends to skip town after graduating.
-The ART has more or less put their students to work, featuring them regularly in The Donkey Show, as well as in recent productions like Alice vs. Wonderland and The Snow Queen–an all-Institute production that served as the ART’s family-friendly 2011 Christmas show.
+The ART has more or less put their students to work, featuring them regularly in The Donkey Show, as well as in recent productions like and –an all-Institute production that served as the ART’s family-friendly 2011 Christmas show.

 And while the founding members of The Lisps, the band behind Futurity, who star in the show aren’t without stage experience, the best performances comes from the Institute students with second billing: Milia Ayache, Matthew Christian, Liza Dickinson, and Teri Gamble, who play members of the show’s hipsterfied rag-tag Civil War regiment.
 While the music is pretty good and the production is visually interesting (if techno-punk is your thing), the writing and lead performances are…well, what you’d expect from a band.
 They’ve basically taken big themes like war and science and run them through an Instagram filter.
 And like so many over-processed photos of sneakers and plates of pasta, the show’s intellectual penetration of its subject matter goes about as far as the pre-song banter at a pop concert.